Make Chemotherapy Better

 PSA: If someone’s body has changed.
 Purposeful, not purposeful, medical-related, or not.
 Please, do not comment.
 It helps no one.
 Put on a poker face.
 Or, kindly, remove yourself from the situation.

-Mama’s Current regimen
+Mama’s Current Regimen

 Tuesday, we leave the house at 7:30AM and return around 4PM.
 Wednesday and Thursday we leave at 12PM and return around 5PM.
 We go to Vancouver on these days for a new treatment protocol with Dr. Parmar, a naturopathic oncologist who works closely with our Integrative Oncologist.
 They are long days.
 They all involve use of her port.
 3 days of IV’s and needles, and then four much needed days of rest.